 14 Top-Rated Things to Do in Vernon, BC

 There are some things you can only do in Vernon.
-Some of them, like our top attraction, you couldn't possibly "do" in a day.
-Plan your time here and discover more places to visit with our list of the top things to do in Vernon, BC.
+Some of them, like our top tourist attraction, you couldn't possibly "do" in a day.
+Plan your time here and discover more of the top things to do and places to visit in Vernon, BC.

-You would need more than one day to explore Kalamalka Lake Provincial Park, a large day use park (978 hectares) that was created in part to protect dry forest and disappearing grasslands.
+You would need more than one day to explore Kalamalka Lake Park, a large day-use park (3,218 hectares) that was created in part to protect dry forest and disappearing grasslands.

 Named for a local Indigenous chief, Kalamalka has been described as the "lake of a thousand colors" — albeit that palette is in hues of blue, green, and turquoise.
 As a rare "marl" lake, Kalamalka is largely made up of calcium carbonate deposits (a component of limestone) that changes color according to the temperature.
 It seems like magic, but it's actually just science.